-- In the Layers panel, click on the Hue/Saturation layer to activate it. - Get the Custom Shape tool. - In the Tool Options, set the Tool Mode to Pixels, the Mode to Normal, and the Opacity to 100%.
-Check Anti-Alias.
-Open the Settings and choose Unconstrained. - Open the Shape Picker, open the flyout menu, and choose Grime Vector Pack.
-Click OK to replace the current shapes. - In the Shape Picker, choose the Grime 1 shape.
-If you don't see the names of the shapes, open the flyout menu and choose Large List. - In the Layers panel, click on the thumbnail of the Hue/Saturation layer to activate it instead of the layer mask. - Click on the Foreground Color Chip to open the Color Picker. - On the document, click to sample a color from the frame. - In the Color Picker, choose a darker shade of that color (nearly black) and click OK. - In the Layers panel, click on the Create a New Layer icon.
-It should automatically be clipped down. - On the document, hold down the shift key and click and drag out the grime shape.
-Make sure the shape is much wider than the frame. - Get the Move tool.

-- In the Tool Options, uncheck Auto-Select. - On the document, click and drag the Grime 1 shape so that the top edge is just overtop the bottom edge of the frame.
+- In the Layers panel, click on the Hue/Saturation layer to activate it. - Get the Custom Shape tool. - In the Tool Options, open the Shape Picker, open the dropdown menu, and choose Crop Shapes.
+Choose Crop Shape 10.
+If you don't see the names of the shapes, click on the flyout menu and choose Large List. - In the Tool Options, set the Style to None.
+Open the Geometry Options and choose Unconstrained.
+Click on the Create New Shape Layer icon. - In the Tool Options, click on the Color Chip then click on the Color Picker icon. - On the document, click to sample a color from the frame. - In the Color Picker, choose a darker shade of that color (nearly black) and click OK. - On the document, click and drag out the crop shape.
+Make sure the shape is a bit larger than the frame.
+To reposition while dragging, hold down the Space bar. - Get the Move tool. - In the Tool Options, uncheck Auto Select Layer. - On the document, click and drag the crop shape so that the top edge is just overtop the bottom edge of the frame.
+Use the Arrow keys to fine-tune the placement.